 Hurricanes are less likely to occur close to the equator.
 They never happen within 5 degrees of the equator and are rare between 5 degrees and 10 degrees.
 Costa Rica lies between 8 degrees and 12 degrees north of the equator.

 TIP: Don’t worry about a hurricane.
 Just keep an eye on the weather forecast during hurricane season, which peaks in August and September.

 Zip lines are thrilling fun.
 They can also be dangerous.
 People have died on zip lines in Costa Rica and other places in the world due to shoddy operators ignoring safety practices.

 The easiest way to ensure that a zip line operator in Costa Rica follows appropriate safety guidelines is to verify that they are designed and/or certified by the Association for Challenge Course Technology (ACCT).

 TIP: Only ride the zip lines of ACCT associated operators.

 In Costa Rica the rate of traffic deaths per 100,000 population is only slightly higher than the United States.
 However, statistically speaking, riding a motorcycle in Costa Rica is more dangerous than crime, earthquakes, kidnapping, Yellow Fever, Zike and hurricanes combined.
 Almost half of all road fatalities in Costa Rica are motorcycle riders.

-The number one tip for staying safe in Costa Rica: Don’t ride a motorcycle.
+TIP: The number one tip for staying safe in Costa Rica is, don’t ride a motorcycle.